 Common Mistakes to Avoid While Diagnosing The P0135 Code

 Don’t assume P0135 means you have a problem with your sensor just because it’s named in the diagnostic code.
-The problem could be a mechanical issue in your system, such as a fault wire or a leak in your exhaust.
+The problem could be a system’s mechanical issue, such as a fault wire or a leak in your exhaust.
 Make sure you conduct a full diagnosis before you replace any components.

 What Should You Do to Fix The Code P0135?